-The School of Forestry & Environmental Studies offers a combined doctoral degree with the New York Botanical Garden, which is funded by The Lewis B. Cullman Fellowship.
+The School of the Environment offers a combined doctoral degree with the New York Botanical Garden, which is funded by The Lewis B. Cullman Fellowship.
 The objective is to train biological scientists to use an interdisciplinary approach to solving problems associated with tropical environments.

 Areas of study include: Agroforestry and Forest Management, Ecosystem Analysis, Economic Botany, Economic Evaluation of Tropical Resources, Ethnobotany, Plant Biodiversity and Conservation, Social Processes Affecting Management of Natural Resources, Tropical Field Studies, and Tropical Silviculture.